Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Contribution

 \subsection{Upper Bounds}

-As we see in Figure~\ref{fig:cont}, the domain of regret analyses for non-stochastic regret bounds falls into 8 sub-categories by taking all the possible combinations of $A$ and $B$ and $C$, where $A = \{Contextual, Adversarial\}, B = \{Bounded \, rewards, Unbounded \, rewards\}, C= \{High \, probability \, bound, Expected \, bound\}$.
-The colored boxes in the leaf nodes correspond to the results in this paper and the remaining boxes are already covered by the existing literature.
+As we can see in Figure~\ref{fig:cont}, the domain of regret analyses for non-stochastic regret bounds can fall into 8 sub-categories by taking all the possible combinations of $A$ and $B$ and $C$, where $A = \{Contextual, Adversarial\}, B = \{Bounded \, rewards, Unbounded \, rewards\}, C= \{High \, probability \, bound, Expected \, bound\}$ to name a few.
+The colored boxes in the leaf nodes correspond to the results in this paper and the remained boxes are already covered by the existing literature.
 For contextual bandits, establishing a high probability regret bound is non-trivial even for bounded rewards since regret in a contextual setting significantly differs from the one in the adversarial setting.
 To this end, we propose a brand new algorithm EXP4.P that incorporates EXP3.P in adversarial MAB with EXP4.
 The analysis for regret of EXP4.P in unbounded cases is quite general and can be extended to EXP3.P without too much effort.